 Thank you for thinking about membership at Congregation B’nai B’rith.
-Please browse our website to get more information about what we offer and who we are.

 Membership is a Decision

 In deciding to become a member of CBB, you are choosing to join us in our mission of “building together a warm and vibrant house of living Judaism.”
-This is our shared work, the task which binds us together into a community.
+This is our shared and sacred work, the task which binds us together into a community.
 You should consider joining if and when this mission comes to seem important to you.

 Membership is Meaningful